GRB 221009A: Spectral signatures based on ALPs candidates: GRB 221009A observations

-One of the highlights from GRB 221009A was the detection of photons with energy from 500 GeV up to $18\,\rm{TeV}$ from LHAASO within $2000\,\rm{s}$ since the trigger time at a position centered at $\rm{RA} = 288.3\,\si{\degree}$, $\rm{DEC} =19.8\,\si{\degree}$ \citep{2022GCN.32677....1H}.
-The relative energy resolution of LHAASO-KM2A is around 36\% at 18 TeV, which gives an energy uncertainty of $\pm 6.48\,\rm{TeV}$ \citep{Ma_2022}.
-This is the very first detection of VHE photons with energies $>10\,\rm{TeV}$ from a GRB.
-The detection of at least one 18-TeV photon by LHAASO is not easily explained by the synchrotron-self compton scenario (SSC), which is the most accepted emission model that describes GRBs dynamics.
-Moreover, attenuation due to interactions with the extragalactic background light (EBL) is expected for photons with energies above $10\,\rm{TeV}$, making it more challenging to explain this VHE emission.
+One of the highlights from GRB 221009A was the very first detection, performed by LHAASO, of VHE photons with energies $>10\,\rm{TeV}$ from a GRB \citep{2022GCN.32677....1H}.
+The detection of at least one photon above $10\,\rm{TeV}$, considering the redshift measured for this GRB, is not easily explained by the synchrotron-self Compton (SSC) scenario.
+Depending on the Extragalactic Background Light (EBL) model, an attenuation larger than $10^{-3}$ is expected for photons with energies above $10\,\rm{TeV}$, resulting in fluxes of $\mathcal{O}(10^{-9}\, \text{TeV}^{-1}\, \text{cm}^{-2}\, \text{s}^{-1})$.
+These fluxes would be too low for even LHAASO-KM2A to detect a single photon with an energy of 13 TeV if only the SSC contribution is assumed.
+Similar results have been obtained by several authors as \citep{2023MNRAS.522L..56S,2023ApJ...947L..14Z,2023ApJ...947...53R} including the LHAASO collaborations \citep{2023Sci...380.1390L, sciadv.adj2778}.